Home

 Please enjoy these short ghost stories in the spirit in which they were intended.

-Build a fire, turn down the lights and read them aloud to your friends and family.
+Build a fire, turn down the lights and read these classic ghost stories aloud to your friends and family.
 In fact, practice reading them aloud until you become a very good storyteller.
 Then you too will become a favorite around here.

 Enjoy!